Washington Heights, Manhattan: Little Dominican Republic

 Local protests on February 22, 2020 over the postponement of elections in the Dominican Republic and the possibility of corruption.

-Washington Heights was designated "Little Dominican Republic" along with Inwood and part of Hamilton Heights in 2018, an area where two-thirds of Hispanic/Latino residents identify as Dominican as of 2017.
+Washington Heights was designated "Little Dominican Republic" along with Inwood and part of Hamilton Heights in 2018, an area where two-thirds of Hispanic/Latino residents identified as Dominican as of 2017.
 Another name sometimes given to the area is "Quisqueya Heights", in reference to a Taíno name for Hispaniola meaning "cradle of life".
 As Roberto Suro describes in Strangers Among Us: Latino Lives in a Changing America, many Dominicans in Washington Heights lead double lives between the United States and the Dominican Republic, moving between countries and investing money back home.
 Jorge Duany supports this analysis in Quisqueya on the Hudson, documenting how first-generation immigrants feel a strong cultural connection with the Dominican Republic, reinforced by frequent flights back to the island.
-A travel agency owner interviewed in The New York Times claimed, "For the Dominican to go to Santo Domingo during Christmas and summer is like the Muslims going to Mecca."
+A travel agency owner interviewed in The New York Times said, "For the Dominican to go to Santo Domingo during Christmas and summer is like the Muslims going to Mecca."

-One of the most popular flights of the route between New York and Santo Domingo was American Airlines Flight 587.
+One of the most popular flights of the route between New York City and Santo Domingo was American Airlines Flight 587.
 In November 2001, the flight suffered an accidental crash in Belle Harbor, Queens shortly after takeoff from John F. Kennedy Airport, killing all 260 people aboard the plane as well as five Belle Harbor residents.
 Flight 587 had a long history among Dominican New Yorkers, even being referenced in Kinito Méndez and Johnny Ventura's song El Avión.
 A memorial to the crash was built in 2006 near Rockaway Beach and Boardwalk, inscribed with the victims' names and the Pedro Mir quote "Después no quiero más que paz" (which translates to "Afterwards I want nothing more than peace").